Scientific program

 Language emergence

 How do new languages emerge?
 This fascinating question is made tractable for research thanks to sign languages (spoken in Deaf communities) and tactile languages (spoken in some DeafBlind communities).
+The CNRS and the University of Chicago are two of the world’s leading institutions for the study of sign languages and tactile languages.

+One innovative element of this research concerns what might be called the “birth” of languages.
 Compared with spoken languages, homesign systems and emerging sign languages provide natural examples of linguistic creation, in the sense that the development process of these systems takes place in a context of linguistic deprivation (partial or total absence of input).
 The very diverse social contexts in which deaf children grow up enables us to explore the transition from a non-linguistic communication system to a linguistic one: sign languages are to date the only human languages whose birth we can directly examine.